Board Foot Calculator

 How to calculate board foot?

 Board feet = (thickness in inches × width in inches × length in feet) ÷ 12.
-The formula uses nominal dimensions — a 2×4 calculates as 2 in × 4 in even though the actual milled size is 1.5 in × 3.5 in.
-For a 2×4 × 8 ft piece: (2 × 4 × 8) ÷ 12 = 5.33 BF.
-The calculator above does this for any size and supports metric input (cm and m) with m³ equivalents.
+The formula uses nominal dimensions.
+A 2×4 calculates as 2 in × 4 in even though the actual milled size is 1.5 in (3.8 cm) × 3.5 in (8.9 cm).
+For a 2×4 × 8 ft (2.4 m) piece: (2 × 4 × 8) ÷ 12 = 5.33 BF (~0.0126 m³).
+The calculator above does this for any size and accepts metric input (cm and m) with m³ equivalents.

 How many board feet is a 2×4×8?

-A 2×4 × 8 ft piece is exactly 5.33 board feet: (2 × 4 × 8) ÷ 12 = 64 ÷ 12 = 5.333… BF.
+A 2×4 × 8 ft (2.4 m) piece is exactly 5.33 board feet: (2 × 4 × 8) ÷ 12 = 64 ÷ 12 = 5.333… BF.
 At a softwood framing price of $1/BF, that's $5.33 per piece.
 At $3/BF (Douglas fir, premium grade), $16.
-The calculator above matches this and lets you set quantity for full bundle pricing — 100 pieces of 2×4 × 8 = 533 BF.
+The calculator above matches this and lets you set quantity for full bundle pricing.
+100 pieces of 2×4 × 8 = 533 BF (~1.26 m³).

-Nominal vs actual lumber dimensions — which to use for board feet?
+Nominal vs actual lumber dimensions: which to use for board feet?

-How is lumber priced — per board foot vs per linear foot?
+How is lumber priced: per board foot vs per linear foot?

 How to calculate board feet for hardwood lumber?

-Same formula, but hardwood is often sold by the rough size in 4/4 (one inch), 5/4, 6/4, 8/4 thickness rather than nominal 2× sizing.
-"4/4 oak" means 1-inch rough thickness — calculate as 1 in even though after surfacing it may be 13/16 in.
-For a 4/4 × 6 in × 10 ft oak board: (1 × 6 × 10) ÷ 12 = 5 BF.
-The calculator handles this — pick Custom and enter the rough thickness directly (1 in for 4/4, 1.25 in for 5/4, etc.).
+Same formula, but hardwood is often sold by rough size in 4/4 (one inch), 5/4, 6/4, 8/4 thickness rather than nominal 2× sizing.
+"4/4 oak" means 1-inch (2.5-cm) rough thickness.
+Calculate as 1 in even though after surfacing it may be 13/16 in (~2.1 cm).
+For a 4/4 × 6 in × 10 ft oak board (15 cm × 3 m): (1 × 6 × 10) ÷ 12 = 5 BF (~0.0118 m³).
+The calculator handles this.
+Pick Custom and enter the rough thickness directly (1 in for 4/4, 1.25 in for 5/4, etc.).

 Difference between board feet, square feet, and linear feet?